 Here are six healthy habits that will help you navigate your fantastic 50s and beyond with vim and vigor:

 4. Eat Mediterranean-Style.
-A Mediterranean diet—high in plant-based fruits and vegetables, nuts, legumes, whole grains, and fish, plus plenty of healthy fats like olive oil—is associated with a bevy of benefits for older adults, including improved heart health and metabolism.
+A Mediterranean diet—high in plant-based fruits and vegetables, nuts, legumes, whole grains, and fish, plus plenty of healthy fats like olive oil—is associated with a bevy of benefits for older adults, including heart health and metabolic support.
 But, did you know that focusing on this healthy fare can also reduce the risk of hip fractures and keep your brain from shrinking?
-In one study of more than 90,000 participants, adherence to a Mediterranean diet was associated with increased bone health and lower fracture risk in postmenopausal women.4 In another trial, eating Mediterranean-style led to less age-related brain atrophy, comparable to five fewer years of aging when compared to brains of people who did not follow the eating plan!5
+In one study of more than 90,000 participants, adherence to a Mediterranean diet was associated with increased bone health and lower fracture risk in postmenopausal women.(4) In another trial, eating Mediterranean-style led to less age-related brain atrophy, comparable to five fewer years of aging when compared to brains of people who did not follow the eating plan!(5)

 6. Live a probiotic-rich life.
 Having a healthy gut teeming with diverse populations of beneficial bacteria is truly the foundation of both physical and emotional health for every age, but it’s of vital importance as you enter your later years.
-You see, as we get older we are meant to have thriving colonies of probiotics in our gut, especially Bifidobacteria, which produce vitamins and enzymes, support our immune system, reinforce our gut barrier, improve joint and bone health, regulate our metabolism, and reduce temporary inflammation.
-What’s more, the probiotics in our gut can help with and support many other aspects of our life that contribute to healthy aging, like improving sleep, boosting memory, and even naturally increasing energy and endurance so we can exercise and stay physically active.
+You see, as we get older we are meant to have thriving colonies of probiotics in our gut, especially Bifidobacteria, which produce vitamins and enzymes, and support our immune system, a strong gut barrier, joint and bone health, and a healthy metabolism.
+What’s more, the probiotics in our gut can help with and support many other aspects of our life that contribute to healthy aging, like restful sleep, memory, and even energy and endurance, so we can exercise and stay physically active.*

 The problem is that aging itself—along with lifestyle factors like diets high in processed foods, antibiotic use, overzealous hygiene habits, and using antibacterial cleaners—can deplete the good bacteria we need to keep us healthy.

-To keep your beneficial bacterial friends in the majority, stay away from probiotic depletors and replenish your friendly flora with Hyperbiotics PRO-Bifido, designed for adults ages 50 and older.
-Thanks to its patented time-released delivery, PRO-Bifido delivers seven strains of live probiotics deep into your gut, where they can set up shop to support your overall well-being, helping you age gracefully and in optimal health.
+To keep your beneficial bacterial friends in the majority, stay away from probiotic depletors and support your friendly flora by supplementing with a high-quality probiotic like Hyperbiotics PRO-Bifido, specifically designed for adults ages 50 and older.
+Thanks to its time-released delivery, PRO-Bifido delivers seven strains of live probiotics deep into your gut, where they can set up shop to support your overall well-being, helping you age gracefully and in vibrant health.*